-This EAP establishes the procedures to be employed by IRWD/SWD personnel to ensure the safety of life and property at and downstream of Santiago Creek Dam.
-The Water Operations Manager is responsible for the day to day operation of the reservoir and the dam surveillance and monitoring program.
-Operations are supported by IRWD/SWD maintenance activities.
-There is a dam keeper who resides at the reservoir and is responsible for maintaining a presence at the dam, monitoring water levels, ensuring the facility is properly secured, and conducting visual inspections.
-The reservoir is a source of supply for the IRWD and SWD water systems and is filled by imported water and runoff from its drainage area.
+This EAP establishes the procedures to be employed by IRWD personnel to ensure the safety of life and property at and downstream of Santiago Creek Dam.
+The Operations Manager is responsible for the day-to-day operation of the reservoir and the dam surveillance and monitoring program.
+Operations are supported by IRWD maintenance activities.
+The reservoir is a source of supply for the IRWD water system and is filled by imported water and runoff from its drainage area.
 IRWD leads a surveillance and inspection program for the Santiago Creek Dam that is described in the sections that follow.
 Monitoring and surveillance data is reviewed by an independent consultant and annual reports are prepared and maintained on file with IRWD.
 The reservoir site plan is included as Figure 7-1 Santiago Creek Dam Site Plan.
 A typical dam cross section is shown in Figure 7-2 Santiago Creek Dam Cross Section.

-7.1.1 SCADA
+7.2.1 SCADA